quasarstream/PHP-FFmpeg-video-streaming/README.md

 ``` php
 $dash->saveToS3($config, $dest);
 ```
-A path can also be passed to save a copy files on your local computer/server.
+A path can also be passed to save a copy of files on your local computer/server.

 ``` php
 $hls->saveToS3($config, $dest, '/var/www/media/videos/hls/test.m3u8');